I have just moved to Montana. How do I become licensed to practice in Montana?

 - The fee of $30.00 must be paid in advance prior to sending roster.

-- If the use for the list complies with MDA policies and procedures, the request will be filled within 14 days of receipt.
+- If the use for the list complies with MTAND policies and procedures, the request will be filled within 14 days of receipt.

 What are the qualifications of a registered dietitian?